bluegenes/2022-paper-protein-kmers/manuscript.md

 **However, when ANI between the query and the top reference match exceeds the taxonomic rank threshold (e.g. species default 95%), we use a least/lowest common ancestor (LCA) approach to report likely taxonomy at a higher taxonomic rank _(TBD)_**.
 Briefly, as gather reports non-overlapping genome matches, we can sum the k-mer matches for all genomes with shared taxonomies at the next higher taxonomic rank to report the best query containment at that rank.
 As this gather-LCA approach first uniquely assigns k-mers to their best reference genome, it bypasses the impact of increasing database size on taxonomic assignment observed for other LCA-based k-mer classification approaches [@doi:10.1186/s13059-018-1554-6].

+Taxonomic utilities are implemented in the `sourmash taxonomy` module.

 ### Workflows and Computing Resources